MatthewBlain02/IOT_Project/README.md

 7. Change The Timer Length By Changing The Delay (Default Is Set To 8 Seconds For Testing)
 8. Upload To The Arduino Yún

-If You Need Further Help Please Feel Free To Watch The Video On How To Setup The Whole Project And See The Example |